Y-Shcheholskyy/graalpy.github.io/docs/examples/Fibonacci.md

     ```bash
     graalpy fib.py 4
     ```
+    You should see a similar output:
+    ```
+    The result is 3
+    ```

-    Now continue and create a native executable from this Python application, using [GraalVM ahead-of-time Native Image compilation](https://www.graalvm.org/latest/reference-manual/native-image/).
+    Now continue and create a native executable from this Python application.

 4. Unset your `JAVA_HOME` environment variable.
 (For example, on Linux and macOS, use the command `unset JAVA_HOME`.)